alexcatMS/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/remove-a-domain.md

 1. Go to **Users** \> **Active Users**, select your account from the list, and then choose **Edit** in the **Username** row in the left pane.

-2. Choosea different domain:  *contoso.com*
+2. Choose a different domain:  *contoso.com*

 3. Choose **Set as primary**, choose **Save**, and then **Close**.